Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Background

 \subsection{Notations, Assumptions and Introductory Concepts}

-Throughout, we use upper case letters to denote random variables and lower case letters to denote observed values.
-We use non-bold letters to denote individual-level data and bold letters to denote all observations in the data, e.g., $X_i \in \mathbb{R}^p$ are the covariates for subject $i$, while $\bX \in \mathbb{R}^{n\times p}$ are covariates for all subjects.
-In a single stage ITR, $V_i=(X_i, A_i, Y_i)$ consists of the data for $i$th individual patient, where $X_i$ is the patient’s baseline covariates, $A_i$ is the binary treatment received, and $Y_i$ is the patient’s outcome.
+Throughout, we use uppercase letters to denote random variables and lowercase letters to denote observed values.
+We use nonbold letters to denote individual-level data and bold letters to denote all observations in the data, e.g., $X_i \in \mathbb{R}^p$ are the covariates for subject $i$, while $\bX \in \mathbb{R}^{n\times p}$ are covariates for all subjects.
+In a single stage ITR, $V_i=(X_i, A_i, Y_i)$ consists of the data for the $i$th subject, where $X_i$ is the subject’s baseline covariates, $A_i$ is the binary treatment received, and $Y_i$ is the subject’s outcome.
+Throughout, we consider binary treatment in a static setting (single stage ITR), while extension to general discrete allocations is discussed in Section \ref{sec: discussion}.
 In the sequel, we will suppress subscript $i$ where it is clear.
-We denote the potential outcome \citep{rubin1978bayesian} under the treatment $a$ as $Y^a$.
-The potential outcome $Y^a$ of a subject is the outcome of the patient if treatment $a$ has been taken, which may be counter to fact.
-The objective of an ITR analysis is to find the optimal treatment $a^{opt}$ such that the expected potential outcome $\E(Y^{a})$ is maximized across the population of individuals.
-To estimate ITRs, we assume the following standard causal assumptions hold: (1) the stable unit treatment value assumption (SUTVA) \citep{rubin1980}: a patient’s potential outcome is not affected by other patients’ treatment assignments; (2) consistency: $Y=AY^1+(1-A)Y^0$; (3) conditional exchangeability \citep{ignore}: $Y^a \indep A |X=x$; and (4) positivity: $P(A=a|X=x)>0$ almost surely for all $x$ and $a=0,\,1$.
+We denote the potential outcome under the treatment $a$ as $Y^a$.
+The objective of an ITR analysis is to find the optimal treatment $d^{opt}(X)$ such that the expected potential outcome $\E(Y^{d})$ is maximized across the population of individuals.
+To estimate ITRs, we assume the following standard causal assumptions: (1) the stable unit treatment value assumption (SUTVA) \citep{rubin1980}: an individual’s potential outcome is not affected by other subjects’ treatment assignments; (2) consistency: $Y=AY^1+(1-A)Y^0$; (3) conditional exchangeability \citep{ignore}: $Y^a \indep A |X=x$; and (4) positivity: $P(A=a|X=x)>0$ almost surely for all $x$ and $a=0,\,1$.